 A lifelong UU and longtime member of UUCB, Sue received her Master of Divinity from Starr King School for the Ministry and completed her chaplaincy training at Saint Francis Memorial Hospital in San Francisco and Alta Bates Summit Medical Center in Berkeley and Oakland.
 She also earned an M.A. and Ph.D in Education from UC Berkeley.
 She serves as a part of the chaplain team at UUCB, and also enjoys preaching, teaching, and officiating at weddings and memorial services.
 She refreshes her spirit through singing, painting, swimming, long walks, dear friends, and Berkeley’s amazing Farmers Markets.

-Rev. Jane Ramsay
+Rev. Jane Ramsey

 Rev. Jane Ramsey is a graduate of Pacific School of Religion and an ordained UU minister.
-She is currently working as a Spiritual Care Provider (chaplain) for Napa valley Hospice and Adult Day Center.
+She is currently working as a Spiritual Care Provider (chaplain) for Napa Valley Hospice and Adult Day Center.
 She is certified in Grief and Loss (through the University of California Berkeley Extension Program) and volunteers for Circle of Care as a facilitator of a support group for families with children who have suffered a loss.
 Jane is working toward Certification in Thanatology (the study of death) through the Association of Death Educators and Counseling.
 Jane facilitates grief support groups, aging groups and leads workshops in death related issues.

 Learn more about Jane’s ministry on her web page.